 Graduate Horizons is a 72-hour "crash course" for Native American college students, master's students and college graduates, in preparing for graduate school (master's, PhD or professional school).

-The goal of the Initiative for Maximizing Student Development (IMSD) Program is to encourage, mentor and facilitate the transition from college education to PhD programs in biomedical and behavioral sciences while enhancing representation of underrepresented groups in these fields of research.
+The goal of the Initiative for Maximizing Student Development (IMSD) Program at ASU is to encourage, mentor and facilitate the transition from college education to PhD programs in biomedical and behavioral sciences while enhancing representation of underrepresented groups in these fields of research.

-Mathematical and Theoretical Biology Institute and Institute for Strengthening The Understanding Of Mathematics And Science (MTBI/SUMS) supports the development of students through educational, research and mentorship activities including intensive summer research training institutes.
+Mathematical and Theoretical Biology Institute and Institute for Strengthening The Understanding Of Mathematics And Science (MTBI/SUMS) at ASU supports the development of students through educational, research and mentorship activities including intensive summer research training institutes.